Update: ‘Abarth Panda’ section added.

-By 2025, Stellantis, the parent company of Fiat, wants to have 98% of models to be available with a plug-in hybrid electric powertrain and/or a pure electric powertrain.
-By the end of 2022, the company is releasing a second-gen eCMP platform, which would underpin compact hatchbacks and crossovers, this year.
-In 2026, it will swap with the all-new STLA Small, a version of the new STLA platform family, developed for A-segment, B-segment, and (low-cost) C-segment electric models.
+By 2025, Stellantis, the parent company of Fiat, wants to have 98% of models available with a plug-in hybrid electric powertrain and/or a pure electric powertrain.
+By the end of 2022, the company is releasing a second-gen eCMP platform, which would underpin compact hatchbacks and crossovers.
+In 2026, it will swap with the all-new STLA Small, a version of the new STLA platform family developed for A-segment, B-segment, and (low-cost) C-segment electric models.

 Fiat plans EV versions for all cars

-Between 2025 and 2030, Fiat as a brand aims to go fully electric, Francois confirmed on the 2021 World Environment Day.
+Between 2025 and 2030, Fiat aims to go fully electric, Francois confirmed on the 2021 World Environment Day.
 Francois said that it is the Italian automaker’s “duty” to launch electric cars that cost the same as or lower than internal combustion engine vehicles as soon as it can, in line with the reducing costs of their batteries.

-Later, at the Stellantis EV Day 2021 on 8 July 2021, Francois suggested that Fiat has planned an EV offensive 2023 onwards.
+Later, at the Stellantis EV Day 2021 on July 8, 2021, Francois suggested that Fiat has planned an EV offensive from 2023 onwards.
 He said:

 From 2023 and 24, you will see an unprecedented passenger car offensive that will bring electric versions on every nameplate and the same year – 2024 – Abarth, too, will switch to full BEV.Olivier Francois, CEO, Fiat (Stellantis EV Day 2021)